rjhilgefort/functional-javascript-presentation/README.md

 # Composition

-## Functional husbandry (breeding functions)
+## Functions Built From Functions

 **Function composition** is the process of combining two or more functions in order to produce a new function or perform some computation.
 For example, the composition `f . g` (the dot means “composed with”) is equivalent to `f(g(x))` in JavaScript.
-This is a critical tool in FP!

-All we're doing here is piping the output of one function directly into another function without any intermediate state.

 <!--
+- This is a critical tool in FP!
+- All we're doing here is piping the output of one function directly into another function without any intermediate state.
 - Let's go ahead and define compose so we can start using it.

 #REFS